estuary/flow/site/docs/concepts/catalogs.md

 		derivation/E-->materialization/two;
 `}/>

-## The catalog YAML

-Catalogs are written in the form of YAML configuration files.
-The various catalog entities' configuration must follow set specifications.
+## Flow specification files

+Catalog entities are defined and described in Flow **specification files.**
+These YAML files contain the configuration details that each entity requires.

+You work on specification files as **drafts** before you publish them to a catalog.

-There are two ways to create and work with these files.
+There are two ways to create and work with specification files.

 ### In the Flow web app

-You don't need to write or edit the YAML files directly — the web app is designed to generate them for you.
+You don't need to write or edit the specification files directly — the web app is designed to generate them for you.
-You do have the option to review and edit the generated YAML as you create captures and materializations using the **Catalog Editor**.
+You do have the option to review and edit the generated specification as you create captures and materializations using the **Catalog Editor**.

 ### With flowctl

-If you prefer a developer workflow, you can also with these files directly in your local environment using [flowctl](./flowctl.md).
+If you prefer a developer workflow, you can also work with specification files directly in your local environment using [flowctl](./flowctl.md).
+You then **publish** them back to the catalog.

-Here, you'll have access to the complete directory structure of your catalog.

-Your entire catalog may be described by one YAML file, or by many, so long as a top-level YAML file [imports](./import.md) all the others.
+A given Data Flow may be described by one specification file, or by many, so long as a top-level file [imports](./import.md) all the others.

-The files use the extension `*.flow.yaml` or are simply be named `flow.yaml` by convention.
+The files use the extension `*.flow.yaml` or are simply named `flow.yaml` by convention.
 Using this extension activates Flow's VS Code integration and auto-complete.
 Flow integrates with VS Code for development environment support, like auto-complete, tooltips, and inline documentation.

-Depending on your catalog, you may also have TypeScript modules, JSON schemas, or test fixtures.
+Depending on your Data Flow, you may also have TypeScript modules, JSON schemas, or test fixtures.

 ## Namespace